 ULEZ Zone

 More than four out of five vehicles already meet the emissions standards.
-To see if your vehicle meets the ULEZ emission standards, use the TfL vehicle checker.
+To see if your vehicle meets ULEZ emission standards, use the TfL vehicle checker.

 The Mayor’s explanation for the scheme